jreveillaud/Wolbachia-subpopulations/README.md

 * `05_ANVIO_PROFILE`: Anvi’o single profiles for each sample
 * `06_MERGED`: Anvi’o merged profile databases for each assembly

-All the anvi'o merged profile databases are available at XXX.
+All the anvi'o merged profile databases are available at XXX (midguts) and XXX (ovaries*).
-To note, there is a mistake concerning the sample names for the ovaries.
-In fact, the sample names are M03, M07, M11, M12 instead of O03, O07, O11, O12.
-It is not a big deal for the analysis and it
+* will be added

 ## Assembly